 A full-time bookkeeper handles the day-to-day accounting functions for your office.
 Keeping your books in order and up-to-date is the foundation of the financial strength of your business.
 Hiring a full-time bookkeeper in this situation could be the right answer for you.

 You can expect a full charge bookkeeper to run operations associated with paying bills, billing clients, managing time-sheets and payroll, and processing financial statements at month end.
 As a business owner, you will still need to look over the end results to guarantee accuracy.

 Outsourcing Bookkeeping for Small to Medium Businesses

 Just as with hiring an internal bookkeeper and defining their role, you’ll have to decide which pieces of your financial management make sense to outsource including the bookkeeping function.
-The average price of outsourcing your bookkeeping needs ranges from $500 to $2,500 a month depending on the number of transactions and complexity of services required.
+The average price of outsourcing your bookkeeping needs ranges depending on the number of transactions and complexity of services required.
 A key benefit of Outsourcing is it gives you the ability to customize the services you receive to your bookkeeping needs.

-In addition, you can outsource more advanced management accounting and controller functions to receive a complete “virtual accounting department”, which will certainly add to your monthly fees but could be what you need at this stage in your growth cycle.
+In addition, you can outsource more advanced management accounting and Controller/ CFO functions to receive a complete “virtual accounting department”, which will certainly add to your monthly fees but could be what you need at this stage in your growth cycle.
 If your business is moving into a growth stage, you need to consider graduating to full accrual based accounting, with financial and management reports that help you scale.
 Typically you will need this level of financial management not only for yourself but for your key stake holders including banks, investors and advisors.